 - When Dubix offers to take over Shotaro, he tells him that together they can be justice.

-- And when Dubix possess Shotaro, his eyes go purple as his Transformation Trinkets do the transforming for him.
+- When Dubix possesses Shotaro, his eyes go purple as his Transformation Trinkets do the transforming for him.
 And his transformed state gives him black compound eyes.

-- And right before Shotaro transforms to confront a Drowned Doctor, both Kamen Rider Kuuga and Kamen Rider Double are referenced (The "I will fight for those who can't fight" speech from the former, and the "Let me show you our power" speech from the latter)
+- Right before Shotaro transforms to confront a Drowned Doctor, both Kamen Rider Kuuga and Kamen Rider Double are referenced (The "I will fight for those who can't fight" speech from the former, and the "Let me show you our power" speech from the latter)

 - During a conversation on the ethics of killing, Kohaku points out that "People die if they're killed".